TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

 ```

-Now that we have our performance estimate, let's fit the final model to the complete dataset:
+Now that we have our performance estimate, let's fit the final model to the complete dataset.
+  Since this model includes more training data than was used during performance estimation,
+  we expect the final model to typically perform at least as well as the performance estimate,
+  especially if the dispersion of performance estimates across folds `sd(rslts)` is low:

 ```
 fit.lo <- glm(Grp ~ 1, data=dat, family='binomial')